salehahmed325/ai-devops-platform/README.md

     cd infrastructure/terraform
     terraform apply
     ```
-    You will be prompted to enter your Telegram Bot Token and Chat ID.

 ### 2. Component Deployment

 *   **`central-brain`**: This component is automatically built and deployed by the GitHub Actions workflow (`.github/workflows/central-brain.yaml`) whenever changes are pushed to the `main` branch.
-The Terraform deployment creates the necessary ECS service to run it.
+The workflow packages the Python code and deploys it to the AWS Lambda function created by Terraform.

 *   **`edge-agent`**: The agent is designed to be run as a Docker container on the server you want to monitor.
 See the [Edge Agent README](edge-agent/README.md) for detailed deployment instructions.